antononcube/MathematicaVsR/Projects/DeepLearningExamples/README.md

 The Mathematica encoders (for neural networks and generally for machine learning tasks) are very well designed and with a very advanced development.

-The encoders in R-Keras are fairly useful but not was advanced as those in WL.
+The encoders in R-Keras are fairly useful but not was advanced as those in Mathematica.

 *[TBD: Encoder correspondence...]*